akeneo/pim-api-docs/content/guides/ecommerce-connection/step2-understand-akeneo-pim.md

 ::: info
 * Akeneo PIM have different type of association (Cross-sell, up-sell, substitution, pack…) but a customer can also build “custom” association types.
 * A product “association” can be at product level and/or at product model level.
-* New: on Akeneo PIM Serenity Edition, we now have quantity for association.
+* New: since the 5.0, we have quantity for association.
 Please consult this [dedicated documentation](https://help.akeneo.com/pim/serenity/updates/2020-07.html#new-association-type-with-quantities).
 :::

 ## Target marketing settings